Naturaily/Naturaily-netlify/_career/test-engineer.md

 ---
 published: true
-title: Quality Assurance Specialist - check the job offer and apply
+long-title: Quality Assurance Specialist - check the job offer and apply
-short-title: Quality Assurance Specialist
+title: Quality Assurance Specialist
 description: >-
   Working at Naturaily as Quality Assurance Specialist means cooperating with all the development teams assisting them in the commercial projects.